royyandzakiy/mavlink-waypoint-generator/README.md

 mavproxy --master tcp:127.0.0.1:5887 --out udp:127.0.0.1:14550 --out udp:127.0.0.1:14552 --out udp:localhost:14601 --out udpin:localhost:14602 --out udpout:localhost:14603 --out udpbcast:192.168.2.255:14700
 ```

-- Connect Mission Planner to the broadcasted MavProxy
+- Connect Mission Planner to the broadcasted MAVProxy
     - Choose `UDP`
     - Click on Connect, then fill in this in the port `14552`